Having an eye examination at home

 Cost

-If you're aged 60 or over, you qualify for a free NHS eye examination and will not have to pay for your eye test at home.
+If you're aged 60 or over, you qualify for a free NHS eye examination across the whole of the UK, and you will not have to pay for your eye test at home.
 If you're under 60, you may still be entitled to a free eye test, but this depends on your circumstances.
-In Scotland eye examinations are free for everyone.
+In Scotland, eye examinations are free for everyone.

 The optometrist will be able to explain exactly what you are entitled to when you phone to arrange your appointment.